 Spokane is a relatively large city located in the state of Washington.
 With a population of 213,272 people and 62 constituent neighborhoods, Spokane is the second largest community in Washington.

-Spokane is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Spokane isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Spokane are a mix of both white- and blue-collar jobs.
 Overall, Spokane is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Spokane who work in office and administrative support (13.77%), sales jobs (10.84%), and management occupations (8.20%).

 Also of interest is that Spokane has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Spokane is somewhat higher than in the average US city of 21.84%: 28.76% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Spokane is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.76% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Spokane in 2010 was $24,662, which is middle income relative to Washington and the nation.
 This equates to an annual income of $98,648 for a family of four.
 However, Spokane contains both very wealthy and poor people as well.